ejwillemse/BAN313/chapter3.md

 test_output_contains("maxOrders", incorrect_msg = "You did not view the actual value `maxOrders`.") test_output_contains("pStockOut", incorrect_msg = "You did not view the actual value `pStockOut`.")

 success_msg("Correct!
-We have now successfully fitted a uniform distribution to the number of units ordered per day and used the distribution to emperically calculate the probability of a stockout.")
+We have successfully fitted a uniform distribution to the number of units ordered per day and used the distribution to empirically calculate the probability of a stockout.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:8baad0d53b
 ## Gautrain arrival rate

-We wish to determine the number of passangers arriving _per minute_ from the Gautrain between 16:00 and 18:00PM.
+We wish to determine the number of passengers arriving _per minute_ from the Gautrain between 16:00 and 18:00PM.
-This information is necessary to determine the number of outbound access gate to activate during the peak-arrival time.
+This information is necessary to determine the number of outbound access gates to activate during the peak-arrival time.
-The Gautrain can determine whether an access gate should be inbound or outbound.
+The Gautrain can easily switch  an access gate from inbound to outbound.
-Approximately _two_ passangers can go through the gate per minute, and they the station is considering having only _two_ outbound access-gates open during the peak-time.
+Approximately _two_ passengers can go through the gate per minute, and the station is considering having only _two_ outbound access-gates open during the peak-time.
-The question that we need to answer is what is the propability of more the two outbound access-gates being insufficient?
+The question that we need to answer is what is the probability the two outbound access-gates being insufficient?

-Data on the arrival time of passangers between 16:00 and 18:00PM for the previous 30 working days can be found in the `gauArrive` dataframe.
+Data on the arrival time of passengers between 16:00 and 18:00PM for the previous 30 working days can be found in the `gauArrive` dataframe.

 The columns (variables) of the dataset and the variable types are as follow:

   * `day`: day when the arrival was captured, ranging from \{1, 2, \ldots, 30\}.
 * `dow`: the day of the week when the arrival was captured, and limited to \{`Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`\}.
 * `hour`: the hour of the day during which the passenger arrived, from \{16, 17}, where 16 represents 16:00PM--17:00PM and 17 represents 17:00PM--18:00PM,.
 * `minute`: the minute of the hour during which the passenger arrived, from \{00, 01, \ldots, 59\}, where 00 represents the time from 16:00PM--16:01PM or 17:00PM--18:01PM.
 Note that the time is reset at the start of each hour.
-* `second`: the second of the minute during which the passanger arrived, from from \{00, 01, \ldots, 59\}.
+* `second`: the second of the minute during which the passenger arrived, from from \{00, 01, \ldots, 59\}.
 * `timeStamp`: exact time of the passenger arrival, in the format `hh:mm:ss`.
 * `cardLoad`: whether the passenger had to load money on his or her card using the terminal-teller, which is either `TRUE` if the loaded money, or `FALSE` if they did not.
 * `origin`: the station where the passenger first got on the train, and limited to \{`Pretoria`, `Centurion`, `Midrand`, `Marlboro`, `Sandton`, `Rosebank`, `Park`, `Rhodesfield`, `OR-Tambo`\}

-For the first part of this question, analyse the distribution of the number of passanger arriving per minute and identify the distribution that best describes this variable.
+For the first part of this question, analyse the distribution of the number of passenger arriving per minute and identify the distribution that best describes this variable.
 In the following parts we will find the key parameters of the distribution and use the distribution function to answer some basic planning support questions.

 *** =instructions

 1. Determine the number of customers that arrived within each minute interval and assign your answer to `nArrivePerMin`.
 Note that you have to calculate the number of customers that arrived during each minute interval in the dataset.
 This can be done using the `table` command, but take care to calculate it over each unique day, hour and minute combination, otherwise the command will sum the number of arrivals within the minute interval over different hours and days.
-2. Analyse the distribution of the number of passanger arriving per minute using the `hist()` function and by playing around with `breaks` parameter.
+2. Analyse the distribution of the number of passenger arriving per minute using the `hist()` function and by playing around with `breaks` parameter.

 *** =hint